Definitions

 The Connections Page illustrates a dashboard for user authorization management, serving as a development tool and example for client applications.

-Our SDKs facilitate direct access to health data from sources such as Apple Health and Health Connect, streamlining integration with ROOK servers.
+Our SDK facilitate direct access to health data from sources such as Apple Health and Health Connect, streamlining integration with ROOK servers.

 Environments